richanna/Identity-Events/draft-ietf-secevent-http-push.md

 Denial-of-Service
 -----------------
 The SET Receipt Endpoint may be vulnerable to a denial-of-service attack where a malicious party makes a high volume of requests containing invalid SETs, causing the endpoint to expend significant resources on cryptographic operations that are bound to fail.
-This may be mitigated by implementing an authentication mechanism with low runtime overhead, such as mutual TLS, or statically assigned bearer tokens.
+This may be mitigated by authenticating SET Transmitters with a mechanism with low runtime overhead, such as mutual TLS, or statically assigned bearer tokens.

 Authenticating Persisted SETs
 -----------------------------
 While the SET Receipt Endpoint can rely upon transport layer mechanisms, HTTP authentication methods, and/or other context from the transmission request to authenticate the SET Transmitter and validate the authenticity of the SET, this context is typically unavailable to systems that the SET Receipt Endpoint forwards the SET onto, or to systems that retrieve the SET from storage.
-If the SET Receiver requires the ability to validate SET authenticity outside of the context of the SET Receipt Endpoint, then the SET Transmitter SHOULD sign the SET in accordance with {{!JWS}}, or encrypt it using an authenticated encryption scheme in accordance with {{!JWE}}.
+If the SET Receiver requires the ability to validate SET authenticity outside of the context of the SET Receipt Endpoint, then the SET Transmitter SHOULD sign the SET in accordance with {{!JWS}}, or encrypt it using an authenticated encryption scheme in accordance with {{!JWE}}.[^should_sign]{:richanna}

+[^should_sign]: This is normative text.
+Should we move it out of Security Considerations?

 Privacy Considerations
 ======================

-When sharing personally identifiable information or information that is otherwise considered confidential to affected users, SET Transmitters and Receivers MUST have the appropriate legal agreements and user consent or terms of service in place.
+When sharing personally identifiable information or information that is otherwise considered confidential to affected users, SET Transmitters and Receivers MUST have the appropriate legal agreements and user consent or terms of service in place.[^legal]{:richanna}

+[^legal]: Does this belong in the specification?

 The propagation of subject identifiers can be perceived as personally identifiable information.
 Where possible, SET Transmitters and Receivers SHOULD devise approaches that prevent propagation --- for example, the passing of a hash value that requires the subscriber to already know the subject.

 IANA Considerations {#IANA}
 ===================